“Why fit in when you were born to stand out?”

 You want it to appear as normal and unremarkable as possible so that you won’t lose the survival supplies you worked hard to collect.

-In this article, we’ll teach you exactly how to do that.
+In this article, we’ll teach you exactly how to boost your home defense by camouflaging your property.
 Let’s get started:

 Why Is Blending In Vital for Home Defense?